fabricioanciaes/lofi/site/content/post/fc2-json-pack-auto-download-roms-from-fightcade-2.md

 If this link gives you a HTTPS error, make sure to click on advanced and then click _proceed to..._

+If you enjoy my work with either this or the other stuff I do you can support me here: https://ko-fi.com/lofi1048

 **If the script breaks for some reason come back here and check if there's a newer one.**